ixaxaar/monoid.space/Algebra/operations.lagda.md

 # Operations

-We start by defining operations and laws they obey.
+We start by defining operations and laws these operations obey.

 ```agda
 open import Types.equality